Nerf: Ultra

+N-Series

+Released in mid‑2024, the N-Series introduces the proprietary N1 dart—shorter, wider, and aerodynamically optimized—only compatible with N-Series blasters.
+Hasbro has stated plans to phase out the Elite dart format.
+The series launched with Agility, Dealer, Infinite, Pinpoint, Shadow Storm, Sprinter, Ward, and accessory packs by early 2025.

 Super Soaker

 Originally owned and marketed by Larami, Super Soaker is a popular line of water guns.
 Recently, Hasbro has released a line of Nerf-branded Super Soaker blasters.

 Lazer Tag

 Lazer Tag, a popular laser tag toy line from the mid-1980s, is also currently part of the Nerf banner.
 The current generation of Lazer Tag blasters attach to iPhones or iPod Touch units for enhanced playability.

 Nerf Dog

 In June 2013, Hasbro and Grammercy Products unveiled Nerf Dog, a line of Nerf-inspired canine retrieving toys made of rubber, nylon, and plastic.
 Nerf Dog was launched at Walmart stores, and debuted at pet specialty stores in Fall 2013.

 Based in Secaucus, N.J., Gramercy Products, Inc. is the manufacturer of Nerf Dog products.

 The Nerf Dog Tennis Ball Blaster mimics traditional Nerf blaster designs and shoots a ball up to 50 feet in the air.
 The toy uses special softer balls to reduce the risk of injury.